markup-theme/markup-theme/markup_theme/source/tutorials.rst

    (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

-The |theme| theme puts a copy of pygments.css into the ``_themes/markup/static/`` directory to provide local control for two CSS settings:
+|theme| puts a copy of pygments.css into the ``_themes/markup/static/`` directory to provide local control for two CSS settings:

 .. code-block:: css